bactensor/collateral-contracts/README.md

 ## Usage Guides

 Below are step-by-step instructions tailored to **miners**, **validators**, and **subnet owners**.
-Refer to the repository's [`scripts/`](todo-link) folder for sample implementations and helper scripts.
+Refer to the repository's [`scripts/`](/scripts/) folder for sample implementations and helper scripts.

 ## As a Miner, you can:

 - **Deposit Collateral**
   If you plan to stake for multiple validators, simply repeat these steps for each one:
   - Obtain the validator's contract address (usually via tools provided by the subnet owner).
-  - Run [`scripts/deposit.py`](todo-link) (or a similar tool) to initiate the deposit transaction.
+  - Verify that code deployed at the address is indeed the collateral smart contract, the trustee and netuid kept inside are as expected - see [`scripts/verify_contract.py`](/scripts/verify_contract.py).
-    This script verifies that code deployed at the address is indeed the collateral smart contract, and calls the `deposit()` function with your specified amount of $TAO.
+  - Run [`scripts/deposit_collateral.py`](/scripts/deposit_collateral.py) to initiate the deposit transaction with your specified amount of $TAO.
-  - Confirm on-chain that your collateral has been successfully locked for that validator.
+  - Confirm on-chain that your collateral has been successfully locked for that validator - [`scripts/get_miners_collateral.py`](/scripts/get_miners_collateral.py)

 - **Reclaim Collateral**
-  - Initiate the reclaim process by running [`scripts/start_reclaim_process.py`](todo-link) with your desired withdrawal amount.
+  - Initiate the reclaim process by running [`scripts/reclaim_collateral.py`](/scripts/reclaim_collateral.py) with your desired withdrawal amount.
   - Wait for the validator's response or for the configured inactivity timeout to pass.
-  - If the validator does not deny your request by the deadline, run [`scripts/finalize_reclaim.py`](todo-link) to unlock and retrieve your collateral.
+  - If the validator does not deny your request by the deadline, run [`scripts/finalize_reclaim.py`](/scripts/finalize_reclaim.py) to unlock and retrieve your collateral.
   - Verify on-chain that your balance has been updated accordingly.